 Thankfully, unlike The Water’s Edge, property ownership is not mandatory for access to the course.
 Those who wish to play must simply join the club with an annual fee.
 This makes The Waterfront course a good option for long-term Smith Mountain Lake residents.

-Southwest Virginia is a fabulous destination for golfers; these four courses simply represent the offerings in the immediate vicinity of the lake.
+Southwest Virginia is a fabulous destination for golfers; these four courses simply represent the offerings near the lake.
 Golfers seeking more selection can find spectacular options, such as the Ballyhack, Blue Hills, and Ashley Plantation golf courses, within an hour’s drive of the SML area.